MichaelCade/90DaysOfDevOps/Days/day70.md

 ### Ok, so what does this mean?

-On [Day 5](day05.md) we covered a lot of the theory behind DevOps and as already mentioned here already that the CI/CD Pipeline is the backbone of the modern DevOps environment.
+On [Day 5](day05.md) we covered a lot of the theory behind DevOps and as already mentioned here that the CI/CD Pipeline is the backbone of the modern DevOps environment.

 ![DevOps](Images/Day5_DevOps8.png)